ibm-cloud-docs/satellite/ts-location.md

     <td>R0011 Make sure that all hosts for your Satellite location are in a normal state.
 If you still have issues, contact {{site.data.keyword.cloud_notm}} Support and include your {{site.data.keyword.satelliteshort}} location ID.</td>
     <td><ol><li>Check the **Status** of your hosts by running <code>ibmcloud sat host ls --location <location_name_or_ID><code></li>
     <li>If you have no hosts, add hosts to your location.</li>
-    <li>Make sure that you have at least 3 hosts that are assigned to the **infrastructure** cluster for the location, to runlocation control plane operations.</li>
+    <li>Make sure that you have at least 3 hosts that are assigned to the **infrastructure** cluster for the location, to run location control plane operations.</li>
     <li>If your hosts have no status, [log in to debug the host machines](/docs/satellite?topic=satellite-ts-hosts#ts-hosts-login).</li>
     <li>Review the host status to [resolve the host issue](/docs/satellite?topic=satellite-ts-hosts#ts-hosts-debug).</li></ol></td>
     </tr>